 Three essential truths (God made me, God loves me and Jesus wants to be my friend forever) are taught during both services.
 Children go into a class filled with circle time, hearing God's Word, puppets, crafts and toys that teach that day's lesson in various ways.
 They will learn a Bible verse each month and will come away smiling in God's love.

-Bible Explorers -- boy and girls Kindergarten - 3rd grade
+Bible Explorers -- boys and girls Kindergarten - 3rd grade

 With these older children, we have the wonderful opportunity to dig deeper into God's Word, memorizing the books and scripture.
 More details are presented, the discussions are focused and the kids have a great time doing activities that enhance the lesson that they just learned.